Do I need to be a member or regular attender of Redeemer?

 We have found that most of the time if prayer letters are sent out on schedule and at least 50 copies are mailed, all the funds come in.
 The church does not provide finances to help cover the amount you have to raise for the trip.

-Are people’s gifts tax-deductible?
+Are donor’s gifts tax-deductible?

 Are gifts considered gifts to individual short-term missionaries?

 Gifts are not considered gifts to individual short-term missionaries, nor gifts to specific trips in a given year, but rather gifts to a missions project (e.g. Johannesburg).
 This allows Redeemer the maximum flexibility to use the funds where most needed.
 Redeemer will typically try to use funds for the missions project where the funds were originally given (e.g. Johannesburg) either now, or in the future, but this is not always true.
-To cite one example, if a short-term missionary raises funds for the Johannesburg 2018 trip, but for some reason is unable to attend the trip, then Redeemer management could make a decision to redirect the funds to a future missions trip for that short-term missionary such as the Madagascar 2019 trip.
+To cite one example, if a short-term missionary raises funds for the Johannesburg 2019 trip, but for some reason is unable to attend the trip, then Redeemer management could make a decision to redirect the funds to a future missions trip for that short-term missionary such as the Madagascar 2019 trip.
 If a short-term missionary can't attend the trip at all, then the funds will typically be used for other short-term missionaries on that trip.
 Also, in certain cirumstances when funds are raised in excess of the team's basic travel, lodging and meal expenses, Redeemer management may decide to reserve funds for a future trip, rather than grant large amounts of funds to overseas missionaries.
+IRS requirements prohibit returning donations to donors.

 What expenses can be reimbursed?